-The Department of Labor regulations require an employee to be incapacitated for three (3) full days before the employee's health condition invokes the protection of Family Medical Leave.
+The Department of Labor regulations require an employee to be incapacitated for three (3) full days for the same condition before the employee's health condition invokes the protection of Family Medical Leave.
 Absences more than three (3) days to care for a sick or injured member of the employee's family is considered a Family and Medical leave eligible event as well (refer to Section 7.7 Family and Medical Leave for more information).